mulab-mir/music-language-tutorial/book/lm/framework.md

 In the context of language models and Transformers, prefix conditioning is another common method for conditioning language models.
 The conditioning information such as class labels or music features can be fed to the language model as additional tokens preceding the main put, as shown in green here.
 Unlike the text tokens, this information does not have to be in discrete integers, and any continuous features can be used here, just projected onto the same dimension as the token embeddings.

 ###### Encoder-Decoder Attention (a.k.a.
 Cross Attention)

 ![encoder-decoder](img/encoder-decoder.png)

 Lastly, encoder-decoder attention, or cross attention is a more flexible method for conditioning, where a separate encoder model is used for computing the features of the conditioning inputs, such as Mel spectrogram, and those features are used in the attention mechanism in the decoder.
 This encoder-decoder architecture is what was used in the original Transformer paper “Attention is All You Need”, and also in the models like T5 and Whisper.

 ### Language Models as a Framework

-So we have covered what language models are and how the conditioning inputs and the output tokens are connected.
+In this section, we have covered what language models are and how the conditioning inputs and the output tokens are connected.
-The inputs can be basically anything, and as long as we can represent the output as a sequence of discrete tokens, language models provide a simple, general-purpose framework for almost any machine learning problem:
+The inputs can be basically anything, and as long as we can represent the output as a sequence of discrete tokens, language models can provide a simple, general-purpose framework for almost any machine learning problem:

 ![the-framework](img/the-framework.png)

+The majority of research advances introduced in this tutorial are adaptations or extensions of this framework.
-In the following section, starting from this framework, we introduce a variety of applications and extensions of language models.
+In the following section, starting from some limitations of this framework, we introduce a variety of applications and extensions of language models.